sangoma-returns/BFT-features/bitfrost-documentation.md

 Inventory risk is venue specific.

-**12.3.8 Liquidity Characteristics**
+**12.3.9 Liquidity Characteristics**

 RWA order books typically exhibit lower depth, wider spreads, and less consistent liquidity than crypto native markets.

 Liquidity may be intermittent and asymmetric.

-These characteristics must be handled through strategy configuration.
+These characteristics are not normalized by the platform and must be handled through strategy configuration.

-**12.3.9 Inventory Persistence**
+**12.3.10 Inventory Persistence**

 Inventory may persist for longer durations due to lower turnover.